Blog: Basics of Pressure Vessel Design & Analysis

 Introduction

-Pressure vessels have wide applications in power plants, and industries including pharmaceutical & chemical which require the safe storage and transportation of gasses and liquids under high pressure.
-In order to avoid catastrophic accidents, careful attention to design detail is required.
+Pressure vessels are precision-engineered containers designed to operate under extreme pressure and temperature conditions.
+They come in various shapes and sizes, adapting to diverse industry needs, including storage, chemical processes, and material transportation.
 Pressure vessel failures may result in loss of life, health hazards and property damage.
 Vessels have openings of various diameters to accommodate manholes, handholds, and nozzles, which lead to high stress concentrations that may lead to vessel failure.
-Typically, pressure vessel failures can be traced to one of the following:

 The design process for pressure vessels is a collaborative effort between designers, engineers and fabricators.
-The various involved factors include the pressure requirements, type of material, and operating conditions.
-Operating conditions include:
+The Critical Design Factors for Pressure Vessels includes:

 • Dead loads